Large Pores on the Nose and Face: Causes, Treatments, and More

 It is important to differentiate between dry skin and dehydrated skin.
 Dehydrated skin can be oily, dry, or a combination of both.
 Being dehydrated simply means that the skin tissue lacks adequate water, not that it is dry in a sense of not producing sebum oil.

-It is more likely that dehydrated skin will begin to produce extra sebum in order to make up for the lack of water moisture it contains.
+It is more likely that dehydrated skin will begin to produce extra sebum to make up for the lack of water moisture it contains.
 This can cause the dehydrated skin to appear oily in spots, which is why dehydrated and oily skin are often confused.

 When dehydrated areas of the face begin producing extra sebum in attempts to lubricate and moisturize the skin, it increases the chances of developing clogged pores.
 This can make already large pores appear even larger as they expand with oil and other debris.